 To use a Bamboo pad, place some paper over it and scribble away with the pen.
 Your writing will sync with the app (for Android and iOS).
 From there, you can export your notes to writing services such as Google Drive, Dropbox, Evernote, and good old-fashioned email.

+Like other options on this list, Wacom can also turn handwritten notes into a searchable digital notebook.
 While your initial purchase includes a pen, refill, and paper, the key difference between the Bamboo Smartpads and the other solutions we’ve mentioned is that you can use any paper you like.
 While you do need to write with the provided pen, it uses a magnetic system rather than a built-in camera, so it’s slightly lighter than the others on this list.

 For example, the note-taking service Evernote (for Android and iOS) can snap a photo of a handwritten page and transform the notes into digital, searchable text.
 While this option won’t be as clean or error-free as some of the dedicated products we’ve discussed, it does have the advantage of costing $0.

-In addition to converting your writing to electronic form, both Evernote and OneNote help you organize it.
+In addition to converting your writing to electronic form, both Evernote and OneNote can help you organize it.
 You can categorize your digital notes with folders and labels, and export them as text and images to other apps.